 You may have heard how Omega-3 fatty acids are important for wellness, especially heart health.
 You might also know that fish oil, particularly from cold-water fish like salmon, is an excellent way to get these good fats into your daily regimen.
-New Chapter ® is super proud of our whole-food approach to fish oil—crafted with Wild Alaskan Salmon that is sustainably sourced and packed with 17 Omegas.
+New Chapter® is super proud of our whole-food approach to fish oil—crafted with Wild Alaskan Salmon that is sourced with integrity and packed with 17 Omegas.

 But the truth is, fish don’t produce their own Omega-3s!
 They actually get Omega-3s from their food, starting at the bottom of the food chain with sources like microalgae.
-Today, we’re talking all things algae, including how they are naturally concentrated, 100% vegan Omega-3 sources.
+Today, we’re diving in to all things algae, including how they are naturally concentrated, 100% vegan Omega-3 sources.

 What are Omega-3 Fatty Acids?

 Omega-3 fatty acids are a type of polyunsaturated fatty acid.
-Sometimes called just Omega-3s or Omega-3 fats, these are healthy, essential fats the body needs to function.
-They support cardiovascular (heart) health, as well as eye, brain, and joint health.* While your body naturally produces many healthy fats, this is not the case with Omega-3s.
+Sometimes called just Omega-3s or Omega-3 fats, these are healthy, essential fats that the body needs to function.
+They support cardiovascular (heart) health, as well as eye, brain, and joint health.* While your body naturally produces many healthy fats, it does not produce adequate amounts of Omega-3s.
 Omega-3 fatty acids are important because they support the function of cells and other processes in the body.
-These functions include making hormones that regulate blood clotting, contraction and relaxation of artery walls, and inflammation response .
+These functions include making hormones that regulate blood clotting, contraction and relaxation of artery walls, and inflammation response.

 Where Do Omega-3s Typically Come From?